cu-swe4s-fall-2019/final-project-swe4s_mc_params_optimization/README.md

 * pathlib
 * pycodestyle

-To install the parambayes package, navigate to `parambayes` and use `pip install -e . -r requirements.txt`
+To install the parambayes package, navigate to the main directory and use `pip install -e . -r requirements.txt`

 ## Usage